Lesson n°3

 Hashing

 Hashing is the process of converting a given string into a fixed-size string of gibberish.
-Hashing is deterministic which means that hashing twice the same string will result in the same hash.
+Hashing is deterministic, which means that hashing the same string twice will result in the same hash.
 It's also a one-way operation, meaning that it's impossible to reverse the process and get the original input from the output.

 This is why we hash passwords.
 We don't want anyone (even the developers working on the application) to be able to retrieve the original value of the password from its hash!